 The sulphated glycosaminoglycans in connective tissue are chondroitin sulphate, keratan sulphate and dermatan sulphate.
 They are bound at one end to a protein core; e.g., 50-100 chondroitin sulphate chains are attached laterally by the saccharide sequence of neutral sugars to the core protein, giving a molecular weight of about 1-3 X 106.
 Proteoglycans are particularly vulnerable to proteolytic enzymes, with the whole molecule breaking up when a few peptide bonds are split off.

 Some keratan sulphate chains are also Attached to the same protein core.
 It should be noted that in cartilage the proteoglycan population is heterogeneous, varying in chemical composition and size of their molecules.

-Chondoitin sulphate consist of disaccharide units of glucuronic acid and N-acetylgalactosamines with sulphate residues.
-Keratan sulphate has in its structure galactose instead of glucuronic acid, with varying amounts of sulphate.
+Chondoitin sulphate consists of disaccharide units of glucuronic acid and N-acetylgalactosamines with sulfate residues.
+Keratan sulfate has in its structure galactose instead of glucuronic acid, with varying amounts of sulfate.

 Because of this, as a load is applied to cartilage there is an increase in the fluid pressure and water is driven out, but the cartilage deforms only slowly.

 The proteoglycans have a very significant role in controlling swelling, pressure and the movement of water molecules when cartilage is placed under load.

 In cartilage, most proteoglycans are in the form of large aggregates that provide the tissue with its resilience under compressive loads.
 The basic structure of the cartilage proteoglycan aggregate has been well established by biochemical methods and molecular biological techniques.